The following glossary is a joint effort between Grant &

 proposal information, addresses and policy issues.

-- An electronic post-award change is an adjustment made to an award that needs involvement from OSP
+- A post-award change is an adjustment made to an award that need involvement from OSP

 - EncumbrancesTop ↑